medcomdk/dk-medcom-hospitalnotification/docs/index.md

 <!-- <b>The use cases are currently in preparation.
 As soon as they are ready, they will be presented below in Danish and English:</b>  -->

 [Danish: Use cases](Advisomsygehusophold_use_cases__2.0.1.pdf)

-> Please be aware that the Use cases are in danish.
+> Please be aware that the use cases are in danish.
+Use cases in English, are currently in preparation.
+As soon as they are ready, they will be published.

 <!-- Below, you can find the use cases in Danish and English be found:<br>